 Plus traveling is just as good for my family as it is for me, if not more!

-I happily share my love for travel with my children (and now grandchildren).
+I happily share my love for travel

 I enjoy seeing and doing new things and I believe that travel, any travel, can teach so much!
 I love being able to try new foods, learn new things, and see how other people live.
 I also love being able to give my children the broadest perceptive on life that I can provide!